Corinth, Mississippi

 Corinth is a city in and the county seat of Alcorn County, Mississippi, United States.
-The population was 14,573 at the 2010 census.
+The population was 14,622 at the 2020 census.
 Its ZIP codes are 38834 and 38835.
 It lies on the state line with Tennessee.

 History

-Corinth was founded in 1853 as Cross City, so-called because it served as a junction for the Mobile & Ohio and Memphis & Charleston railroads.
-It was the town's early newspaper editor, W. E. Gibson, who suggested its current name for the city of Corinth in Greece that also served as a crossroads.
+Established in 1853, Corinth was first named Cross City for its location at the junction of the Mobile & Ohio and Memphis & Charleston railroads, it was renamed Corinth after the famous Greek crossroads city.
+Because of the town’s strategic location, it was a center of contention between Union and Confederate forces during the Civil War and was ultimately occupied by Union troops from 1862 to 1864.

-Corinth's location at the junction of two railroads made it strategically important to the Confederacy during the American Civil War.
 Confederate General P. G. T. Beauregard retreated to Corinth after the Battle of Shiloh (April 1862), pursued by Union Major General Henry W. Halleck.
 General Beauregard abandoned the town on May 29 when General Halleck approached, letting it fall into the Union's hands.
 Since Halleck had approached so cautiously, digging entrenchments at every stop for over a month, this action has been known as the Siege of Corinth.

 The Union sent Maj.
 Gen. William Rosecrans to Corinth as well and concentrated its forces in the city.
 The Second Battle of Corinth took place on October 3−4, 1862, when Confederate Maj.
 Gen. Earl Van Dorn attempted to retake the city.
+Corinth ultimately became a destination for refugees from slavery called contrabands and their camp was "widely regarded as a 'model' camp."